Do the Quad bells take requests? - Honi Soit

 “For the world’s most wonderful carillonists – some tiny treats to say thank you for all the music,” one note says, “From all the listeners, with much appreciation and admiration.”

 Another remarks: “Best New Year wishes, Carillonists, with lots of wonderful music!”.
-Each testimony, etched in their paper chrysalis state, stands as a witness to the organic community built upon music over the decades.
+Each testimony, etched in their paper chrysalis state, stands as a witness to the organic community built over the decades.

 It is hard to ignore a cut-out extract from Belgian carillonist Luc Rombouts’ Singing Bronze: A History of Carillon Music that carefully frames the right-hand corner of the carillon, reminding its player of the humane values the instrument represents.